bmjames/json4s-zipper/README.md

 json4s-zipper
 =============

 This is an experimental [zipper][1] library for the [json4s][2] AST.
+It is designed to be easy to make compatible with the other JSON libraries, by implementing the `JsonLike` typeclass.

-The goal of this library is to implement purely functional modifications to immutable JSON structures.
+The goals of this library are twofold:
+  * To implement purely functional modifications to immutable JSON structures;
+  * To support writing functions that are reusable with various JSON libraries, including ones not yet in existence.

 ## Examples

-This library depends on json4s-core, not on any of the json4s parsing libraries.
-To follow these examples, you'll need a project that depends on `json4s-native` or `json4s-jackson`.
-(Or, you'll need to construct the JSON example by hand using the AST.)

-The tests for json4s-zipper use the native parser, so if you have SBT installed, and a copy of the source, you can run `sbt test:console` to try these examples.

-To start with, here is some JSON, parsed into the `JValue` AST.
+To start with, here is some JSON, parsed into the `JValue` AST from json4s.
+(You can start a REPL in which to follow these examples by running `sbt "project test" test:console` from the root of this source tree.)

     import org.json4s.native.JsonMethods._

     val json = parse("""{"soups":["goulash","gumbo","minestrone"]}""")

-### XPath-style syntax

-This library has support for modifying elements of a JSON structure using an xpath-like syntax.
+### Cursor API (quite stable)

+This is the core zipper data type upon which the other APIs are based.
+It's a little verbose, but you can use this API directly.
+Most operations result in an `Option[Cursor[_]]`, as they may fail (e.g. if you use `field`, but the cursor is not currently on an object).

+    import com.gu.json.json4s._
     import com.gu.json.syntax._
-    import org.json4s.JsonAST._
+    import org.json4s.JString

-    // Append the string " is tasty!" to each string in the array within the field "soups" val tastySoups = json.mod ("soups" \ *) { case JString(s) => JString(s + " is tasty!") }

-    println(compact(render(tastySoups)))
-    // {"soups":["goulash is tasty!","gumbo is tasty!","minestrone is tasty!"]}

-### Basic Cursor API

-It's a little verbose, but you can use the `JCursor` API directly.
-Most operations result in an `Option[JCursor]`, as they may fail (e.g. if you use `field` when the focus is on a `JArray`).

-    val cursor = json.cursor // Create a cursor focusing on the root of the `JValue`
+    val cursor = json.cursor // A cursor focusing on the root of the JSON object

     val updatedCursor = for {
       a <- cursor.field("soups")         // Go to field "soups"